One Trip A Week

 It’s not as hard as you may think to drive less.
 According to a 2006 study by Regional Transit and the Federal Transit Administration:

 - “Compulsory” activities such as driving to work, school or to work-related business make up just a fourth of our total car trips

 - A third of car trips are for leisure activities

 - Roughly a quarter of car trips are a mile or less.
 More than a third are less than 2 miles.

-Call “511” or visit www.sacregion511.org for tips on transit, carpool options and networks, bike routes and walking opportunities.
+- Call “511” or visit www.sacregion511.org for tips on transit, carpool networks, bike routes and walking opportunities

 - Avoid burning wood in the fireplace or stove solely for aesthetic reasons.
-Sacramento has some of the nation’s worst soot pollution on a daily basis – and as much as 40 percent of winter particles come from woodburning.
-Take advantage of financial incentives for clean-burning EPA stoves;
+Sacramento has some of the nation’s worst soot pollution on a daily basis – and as much as 40% of winter particles come from woodburning.
+Take advantage of financial incentives for clean-burning EPA stoves

-- Pay attention to bad air days and use activity charts published by health experts to guide your decisions about exercse and activities;
+- Pay attention to bad air days and use activity charts published by health experts to guide your decisions about exercise and activities

 - Retire your older vehicle.
-Purchase a low- or zero-emission vehicle powered on electricity, compressed natural gas (CNG), liquid natural gas or propane, biodiesel or 85 percent ethanol;
+Purchase a low- or zero-emission vehicle powered on electricity, compressed natural gas (CNG), liquid natural gas or propane, biodiesel or 85% ethanol